sadmansakibmahi2/Pulse-Sensor-with-OLED-and-Arduino/README.md

     2) Open Arduino IDE.
     3) On Arduino IDE, Go to Sketch Include Library Add .
 ZIP Library...
     4) Select the downloaded .zip file, and then the library will be installed.
-    5) Copy the above code and open with Arduino IDE.

 ## Components